JoaoSandrini/Project2OOP/README.md

-# Trabalho 2 - POO
+# Project 2 - POO
-Work developed for the Object-Oriented Programming course in the Electrical Engineering Program at the Federal University of Espírito Santo.
+Project developed for the Object-Oriented Programming course in the Electrical Engineering Program at the Federal University of Espírito Santo.
+This project is a recreation of the classic game Bomberman, with some twists.